dnanexus/dxWDL/doc/Internals.md

 - IR: generate Intermediate Code (_IR_) from the WOM representation
 - Native: start with IR and generate platform applets and workflow

-The main idea is to compile a WDL workflow into an equivalent DNAnexus workflow, enabling running it on the platform.
+A WDL workflow is compiled into an equivalent DNAnexus workflow, enabling running it on the platform.
 The basic mapping is:

 * A WDL task compiles to a DNAx applet (_dx:applet_).
 * A WDL workflow compiles to a DNAx workflow (_dx:workflow_)
 * A WDL call compiles to a dx workflow stage, and sometimes an auxiliary applet
-* Scatters and conditional blocks are compiled into workflow stages.
+* Scatters and conditional blocks are compiled into workflow stages, plus an auxiliary applet

 There are multiple obstacles to overcome.
 We wish to avoid creating a controlling applet that would run and manage a WDL workflow.
 Such an